pbund/blog2/content/posts/2022-12-21-EEM-sync-nosync.md

 ### Asynchronous mode (“sync no”)

-In async mode, you are required to add specify the skip parameter to indicate whether to execute the original CLI command in addition to your applet.
+In async mode, you are required to add the "skip" parameter to indicate whether to run the original CLI command in addition to your applet.
 If “skip no” is used, then both the applet and the matched CLI command will run independently (asynchronously) of each other.
 However, in my testing the CLI command was always executed first, then the EEM applet:

 ```
 Router#conf t